 4.2.1.3.1.4.
 The pre-classifier (e.g. cyclone, impactor, etc.) shall be located upstream of the filter holder assembly.
 The pre-classifier 50 per cent cut point particle diameter shall be between 2.5 μm and 10 μm at the volumetric flow rate selected for sampling PM.
 The pre-classifier shall allow at least 99 per cent of the mass concentration of 1 μm particles entering the pre-classifier to pass through the exit of the pre-classifier at the volumetric flow rate selected for sampling PM.
-However, a sampling probe, acting as an appropriate size-classification device, such as that shown in Figure A5/, is acceptable as an alternative to a separate preclassifier.
+However, a sampling probe, acting as an appropriate size-classification device, such as that shown in Figure A5/11, is acceptable as an alternative to a separate pre-classifier as long as it fulfils the previously mentioned requirements.